 In 2006 she again collaborated with David Gilmour and wrote lyrics for the album On An Island which went straight to number one in the UK and Europe, and reached the top ten in America.
 She also sang harmony vocals on one track and piano on another, and her appearance playing piano on the Jools Holland Show in 2008 was an experience, she says, almost as thrilling as getting that Blue Peter badge.

 Polly Samson wrote the lyric to Louder Than Words on Pink Floyd's The Endless River which reached the top of the charts in 2014.
-Her new novel, The Kindness, will be published by Bloomsbury on March 12, 2015.
+Her new novel, The Kindness, is published in hardback in the UK by Bloomsbury.